hituro/hituro-makes-macros/storylets/README.md

 #### `id` attribute

-By default, storylets are tracked by title. and that title needs to be unique, but you may want to have multiple storylets with the same title (e.g. when presenting storylets as cards to be played, as Fallen London did).
-In this case you can provide an `id` attribute which will be used internally instead of the title.
-The default id is the storylet title.
+Each storylet in a given store must have a unique id.
+By default, the id is the same as the title, but you may want to have multiple storylets with the same title (e.g. when presenting storylets as cards to be played, as Fallen London did).
+In this case you can provide an `id` attribute.

 ```js
 {